What insurance companies are really selling.

 Myth #4: Event insurance protects you from bad weather.

-Truth: How could this be possible?
+Truth: How could this even be possible?
+Nobody can predict the damages from a storm.

 Myth #5: Event insurance protects against clients changing their minds.